craigdennis/30-days-of-design/Day-12/README.md

-Day 12
+Day 13

-Made some buttons animations
+Made a site myself, including the copy and the layout.